maisiesadler53/Distributed_gol/README.md

 ## Viva

-You will be required to demostrate your implementations in the viva.
+You will be required to demostrate your implementations in a viva.
 This will include running tests as well as showing PGM image output and working keyboard control.

 As part of the viva, we will also discuss your report.
 You should be prepared to discuss and expand on any points mentioned in your report.

 All vivas will run in Week 11.
+There is no seperate viva mark.
+However, it will affect the other marks.

 ## Workload and Time Management